JPry/choir-guides/_feasts/the-nativity-of-the-theotokos.md

 ---
-title: The Nativity of the Theotokos
+title: Feast of the Nativity of the Theotokos
 when: September 8th

 god_is_the_lord: 4
-apolytikion:
-    - Nativity of the Theotokos - Tone 4
+festal_apolytikion: Apolytikon of the Nativity of the Theotokos - Tone 4
-    - Glory/Nativity of the Theotokos - Tone 4
-    - Both Now/Nativity of the Theotokos - Tone 4

 kathismata: Nativity of the Theotokos
 evlogetaria: Anti-Polyeleos - Tone 1
 prokeimenon: Nativity of the Theotokos - Tone 4